-Bandwidth - the speed of the subsequent bits - is about 5 Gigabits per second.
+- Latency the time for the first bit to show up at the destination is about 3 microseconds; - Bandwidth the speed of the subsequent bits is about 5 Gigabits per second.

 Latency is 15,000 times worse than bandwidth!

 That's like having a long distance service that charges